sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 ## Prerequisites
  - You have access to the database and SAP Cloud Platform Cockpit
- - You have created a Multi-Target Application with a database module as in this tutorial
+ - You have created a Multi-Target Application with a database module [as explained in this tutorial](https://developers.sap.com/tutorials/haas-dm-create-db-mta.html)
- - Optionally, you have created a remote source as explained in this tutorial
+ - Optionally, you have created a remote source [as explained in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html)

 ## Details
 ### You will learn